 CSS 340 Applied Algorithmics Extends the principles of programming and discrete math (e.g., programming languages, recursion, sorting, computational complexity, mathematical induction, logic concepts, set theory, hash tables, etc.) and applies them to the development, analysis, and implementation of data structures and efficient software.
-Prerequisite: minimum grade of 2.5 in either CSS 162 or CSS 143; and minimum grade of 2.5 in either STMATH 124 or MATH 124.
+Prerequisite: minimum grade of 2.5 in either CSS 133, CSS 143, CSE 143, CSS 162; and minimum grade of 2.5 in either STMATH 124 or MATH 124.
 (5)

 CSS 342 Data Structures, Algorithms, and Discrete Mathematics I Integrating mathematical principles with detailed instruction in computer programming.
 Explores mathematical reasoning and discrete structures through object-oriented programming.
 Includes algorithm analysis, basic abstract data types, and data structures.
-Prerequisite: minimum grade of 2.8 in CSS 143; minimum grade of 2.5 in STMATH 125; may not be repeated.
+May not be repeated.
+Prerequisite: a minimum grade of 2.8 in either CSS 133, CSS 143, CSE 143, or CSS 162; and minimum grade of 2.5 in either STMATH 125 or MATH 125.
 (5)